hoangduytran/blender-manual/manual/video_editing/edit/montage/selecting.rst

 Linked
    All :kbd:`Ctrl-L` / Less :kbd:`Ctrl-NumpadMinus` / More :kbd:`Ctrl-NumpadPlus`
-      Selects strips, that are placed next to each other without any gaps.
+      Add/remove neighboring strips to/from the selection.

 .. _bpy.ops.sequencer.select_grouped:

 Grouped :kbd:`Shift-G`
-   Selects strips according to their relation with other strips.
+   Select strips that are similar to the active strip.
+By default, unsimilar strips are deselected, but this can be changed in the :ref:`Adjust Last Operation <bpy.ops.screen.redo_last>` region.

    Type
-      Selects any strips of the same type within a category for example, if you have a Cross strip selected this will select all other effect strips.
+      Select strips that have the same specific type as the active strip.
+For example, if the active strip is a Movie strip, this selects all Movie strips.
    Global Type
-      Selects any strips of the same type, e.g. Effect, Image, Movie, etc.
+      Select strips that have the same general type (graphics or audio) as the active strip.
    Effect Type
-      Selects all effect strips.
+      If the active strip is an effect strip, selects all effect strips.
+Otherwise, selects all non-effect strips.
+(Despite the name, this operator does not check the effect type.)
    Data
-      Selects strips that share the same data, for example, two image strips sharing the same image file.
+      Select strips that use the same source (file, scene, movie clip or mask) as the active strip.
    Effect
-      Selects the strip that shares an effect strip.
+      Find the effect types that are applied to the active strip, and select all strips that have any of the same effect types applied to them.
+For example, if the active strip has a Gaussian Blur effect on it, this will select all other strips that are also blurred.
    Effect/Linked
+      Select strips that are on a lower channel than a selected strip and overlap it in time;
-      Selects the effect strips, if any, linked to the currently selected strip.
+      then, effect strips linked to the selected content strips; and finally, content strips linked to the selected effect strips.
    Overlap
-      Selects any strips that occur on the same frame as the current.
+      Select strips that partially or completely overlap the active strip in time.